neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/knobs.md

 Most existing knobs have some parameters that allow you to customize them in some way.
-If you use a certain configuration often, you can write an extension with a custom knob that uses an existing knob as a base and configures it accordingly.
+If you use a certain configuration often, you can write an extension for a custom knob that uses an existing knob as a base and configures it accordingly.

 Especially versatile are knobs that can return any type `T`: